GioBonvi/Infiltrate/README.md

  - translations (you can already contribute via GitHub, but I'd like to add an easier way)

- - a banner prompting for cookie use

  - the host could be able to kick players

  - another way to share the link: QR code

- - music can be activated only if wanted (save Internet data)

  - error messages are actively displayed explaining what went wrong